opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 The ease of implementing query-time autocomplete comes at the cost of performance.
 When implementing this feature on a large scale, we recommend an index-time solution.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.

-### Edge N-grams (index time)
+### Edge N-gram matching

-Use edge N-grams to implement autocomplete at index time to improve its performance.

-Think of an N-gram as a sequence of N characters.
+During indexing, edge N-grams chop up a word into a sequence of N characters to support a faster lookup of partial search terms.

 If you N-gram the word "quick," the results depend on the value of N.

 N | Type | N-gram